 Our contributors work from a wide range of methodological positions, and their articles address a diversity of places, periods and perspectives.
 We feature short articles, works-in-progress and responses to current events, as well as supporting multi-media contributions such as video and podcasts.
 Work published on History Workshop reaches an expansive audience of academics and the public at large, in the UK and internationally.

-We encourage the submission of short articles between 500 and 1,500 words in length.
-Most – although not all – are based on some form of original research, broadly defined.
+We encourage the submission of short articles up to 1,500 words in length.
+Most are based on some form of original research, broadly defined.

 We do not expect articles to adhere to a strict academic style.
-On the contrary, we prefer pieces that are informal and accessible in tone and that directly engage the reader with the key issues at hand from the outset.
-Articles should be free from jargon and clearly explain concepts and historical contexts to a non-expert audience.
+On the contrary, we prefer pieces that are informal and accessible in tone, and directly engage the reader with the key issues at hand from the outset.
+Articles should clearly explain concepts and historical contexts to a broad public and international audience.

 If you have an idea for a podcast or would like to collaborate with us on a series of articles, please get in touch to discuss.